The best takeaway POS systems for SMEs

 We found adding items to an order was simple with Lightspeed Restaurant.
 Source: Startups.co.uk

-• While Lightspeed POS is designed specifically for tablets, it doesn’t have its own first-party POS terminals.
-So if you want the rugged durability of a dedicated terminal then you should be looking at Clover or Square instead.
+• Lightspeed is tablet-based, so if you want a dedicated countertop terminal then look at Clover or Square instead.

 How much does Lightspeed Restaurant cost?